okovalenko88/synonym-service-go/README.md

 * A word may have multiple synonyms, and all should be returned at a user request.
 * The solution needs to support concurrent requests in a thread-safe way.
 * Make the solution with simple data structures in memory - no persistence/database needed.

-* Transitive rule.
+**Bonus***: Transitive rule.
 For example, if “A” is added as a synonym for “B”, and “B” is added as a synonym for “C”, then searching the word “C” should return both “B” and “A”.

 ## Start
 ```